Omballa/Twitter-Sentiment-Analysis/README.md

 #### Objectives

+- To identify unique words associated with positive, negative, and neutral sentiments in the dataset.

 - Initiate the project with a focused binary classifier to distinguish positive and negative sentiments.
-Gradually extend the model's capabilities to handle neutral sentiments, ensuring a robust multiclass classification system (Proof of Concept).
+Gradually extend the model's capabilities to handle neutral sentiments, ensuring a robust multiclass classification system(Proof of Concept).

-- Develop a sophisticated NLP model capable of accurately classifying tweet sentiments as positive, negative, or neutral, providing nuanced insights into the public's opinions (Sentiment Analysis).
+- Develop a sophisticated NLP model capable of accurately classifying tweet sentiments as positive, negative, or neutral, providing nuanced insights into the public's opinions(Sentiment Analysis).
+The criterion for building a "sophisticated model" is that the model should have an acceptable accuracy of 80% and above.
+Also it should be able to differentiate between the 3 target classes.
-- Continuously refine the model's architecture and parameters, drawing inspiration from advanced NLP techniques documented in the Mod 4 Appendix.
-This iterative approach ensures optimal performance and adaptability to the evolving landscape of social media language (Model Iteration).

 ##### Challenges